 Once the process is finished, remove the card from your computer.
 Insert it into the storage socket on the Raspberry Pi board.
 Handle the storage card with anti-static gloves if you’ve decided to use them to reduce the risk of static electricity ruining the Pi board or corrupting the RetroPie MicroSD card.

 Step 2: Test the Cords and Hardware

 Open the NES Cartridge, Cut Out the Bottom Plastic

 It’s time to open the NES cartridge.
-If you purchased a replica, it should have arrived unscrewed and you only need to remove either side.
-For original cartridges, you will need to utilize the security driver set to unloosen and take out the screws, then remove the large game board and wires inside.
+If you purchased a replica, it should have arrived unscrewed, and you only need to remove either side.
+For original cartridges, you will need to use the security driver set to unloosen and remove the screws, large game board, and inside wires.

 Using a box cutter, keep slashing at the bottom edge of the plastic covering until the knife punctures through it.
 Then keep sawing the rest of the plastic covering until the bottom is detached from the cartridge.
 Look for the notch that’s pictured below; saw the sides until it’s detached and then repeat on the other side.

 (Important note: please remember to protect or move your other hand out of the way while you’re cutting.
 You can seriously harm yourself.
-For protecting your other hand, I recommend these gloves.)
+For protecting your other hand, I box-cutter-resistant gloves.)

 Install the Raspberry Pi Zero W Board

 Open the NES cartridge.
 You will notice grey notches extending upward from the surface.
 They fit the corner hole punctures on the Raspberry Pi board.
 Install the Raspberry Pi PCB as seen in the picture below:

 The vertical orientation is the best way of fitting all the cords in such a small and confining space.